 Email notifications for CCs.

-By default, CCs receive notifications in their email client whenever a public comment is added to the ticket and their names appear in the email address.
-Also, when CCs are enabled, agents (but not light agents) and end users can add CCs as part of an email notification.
+By default, CCs receive notifications in their email client whenever a public comment is added to the ticket and their names are included in the email address.
+Agents and end users can add CCs as part of an email notification, but light agents cannot.

 -